Access and Referral

 The referral form should be completed in full to allow us to provide an efficient and focused service to the patient.
 If appropriate, please ensure patients have had recent bloods taken.

-The information received from the electronic referral will inform the Hospice Matching Need to Care Team’s (MNTC) decision making.
+The information received from the electronic referral will inform the Hospice Multi-disciplinary Team’s decision making.
 We will respond to the urgency of the referral and take full consideration of the patient’s identified needs.
 We will assess the referral and pass it to the most appropriate service.

-New referrals are discussed daily by the MNTC Team and advice sought from Consultants in Palliative Medicine if required.
+New referrals are discussed daily by the Multi-disciplinary Team.
 The waiting list to prioritise inpatient admissions will be discussed daily at our morning clinical meeting.

 Patients can be referred to the hospice by any healthcare professional, providing the referral has been discussed with and agreed to by the patient and the patient’s GP and / or hospital Consultant.